KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/DracoBitstream.md

 In general, the Draco file format stores connectivity and geometry information separately.
 In this section, it is shown how connectivity information is stored and how this connectivity information is used to construct individual faces.

-Draco files support multiple encoding methods.
+Draco files support multiple connectivity encoding methods.
 Sequential connectivity encoding methods preserve the order of the underlying data, whereas usually higher compression rates can be expected when using the EdgeBreaker algorithm.

 Which algorithm was used to encode the connectivity is defined by `encoder_method` (stored in the Draco header):